-Washington - US President Barack Obama said on Tuesday he was confident that Libyan leader Muammar Gaddafi would "ultimately" step down and warned he had not ruled out supplying arms to rebels seeking to oust him.
+Washington – US President Barack Obama said yesterday that he was confident that Libyan leader Muammar Gaddafi would “ultimately” step down.

 Obama said the “noose is tightening” around the Libyan strongman, but noted it did not appear yet that Gaddafi was seeking to negotiate an exit from Libya, despite a fierce bombardment of his forces by an international coalition.